Spring is definitely arriving on the Downs and Avon Gorge – a fantastic time to explore our extraordinary wildlife!

 Explore our discovery walks, wildlife talks, in-depth courses, exciting children’s and family events that we run throughout the year.

-Find out about the fantastic learning opportunities available on both sides of the Avon Gorge.
+Find out about the fantastic learning opportunities available on the Downs and in the Avon Gorge.

 Avon Gorge & Downs Wildlife is a partnership of Bristol City Council, Natural England, the Society of Merchant Venturers, Downs Committee, University of Bristol, Bristol Zoological Society, National Trust and Forestry England.

-Photographs: Juvenile peregrine facing forward (© Sam Coppard), Buttercups on the Downs (© Simon Muir), Spiked speedwell (© Libby Houston), Meadow on the Downs (© Denice Stout), Adult peregrine falcon (© Helen Hall).
+Photographs: View of Avon Gorge (© Pip Brunt), (Juvenile peregrine facing forward (© Sam Coppard), Buttercups on the Downs (© Simon Muir), Spiked speedwell (© Libby Houston), Meadow on the Downs (© Denice Stout), Adult peregrine falcon (© Helen Hall), Bullfinch (© Kathi Held), Goats (© Derek Caterall).
 All other photos © Avon Gorge & Downs Wildlife Project and © Phil Jearey.